reactionic127/cupofdata.com/src/pages/about/about.md

     fullname: Ray Gesualdo
     position: Engineer
 ---
-Cup of Data is led by a team of marketers and engineers with over 20+ years experience with machine learning, deep learning, and marketing automation stacks.
+Cup of Data is led by a team of marketers and engineers with over 20+ years experience with machine learning, deep learning, and marketing automation solutions.

-And yes, we're hiring!
-Drop us a line at hello@cupofdata.com if you are interested in joining us.